-Supporting practice in tackling child sexual abuse - CSA Centre of Expertise on Child Sexual Abuse has free evidence-based practice resources to help professionals working with children and young people to identify and respond appropriately to concerns of child sexual abuse.

-6.4 The School/College will provide regular safeguarding updates to staff, either through face-to-face training, meetings or through regular written updates.
+- SEND code of practice: 0-to-25 years - Information Sharing: Advice for practitioners providing Safeguarding Services Supporting practice in tackling child sexual abuse (CSA Centre of Expertise on Child Sexual Abuse free for professionals working with children and young people) - 6.4 The School/College will provide regular safeguarding updates to staff, either through face-to-face training, meetings or through regular written updates.

-All staff must complete the mandatory training:
+All team members must complete the mandatory training:

-- Introduction to Safeguarding (e-learning) to be completed within the first week of employment. - Safeguarding Children Foundation within three months of employment. - The annual KCSiE e-learning course that provides updated statutory information and requirements that all education staff must be aware of.
+- Introduction to Safeguarding (e-learning) to be completed within the first week of employment. - Safeguarding Children Foundation within three months of employment. - The annual KCSiE e-learning course that provides updated statutory information and requirements that all education team members must be aware of.